OASBO/OSBA/BASA Winter School Finance Workshop 2023-2024

 Aaron Rausch

-Chief of Budget and School Funding, Ohio Department of Education
+Chief of Budget and School Funding, Department of Education & Workforce

-Aaron Rausch is the Chief of Budget and School Funding at the Ohio Department of Education (ODE), where he manages an agency budget of more than $17 billion and administers the state’s school funding program.
+Aaron Rausch is the Chief of Budget and School Funding at the Department of Education & Workforce (previously Ohio Department of Education), where he manages an agency budget of more than $17 billion and administers the state’s school funding program.
 In 2019, Aaron received the Dick Maxwell School Finance Award from the Buckeye Association of School Administrators.
 Prior to joining ODE in 2014, Aaron worked for the Ohio Office of Budget and Management as a budget analyst in the education section.
 Aaron started his career in state government as a performance auditor, focusing on school district performance audits at the Ohio Auditor of State's Office.
 Active in his community, Aaron serves as an advisory board member on the Columbus and Central Ohio Children’s Chorus Foundation, sings with the Choral Union at Capital University, and rides in Pelotonia every year.

 Katie Johnson, Esq.

-Katie Johnson is the Deputy Executive Director of Ohio Association of School Business Officials (OASBO).
-As Deputy Executive Director, Katie serves as the advocacy lead for the association and as in-house legal counsel, keeping staff and members abreast of legal and regulatory compliance issues in school business.
-In addition, she develops curriculum to support OASBO’s strategic plan and the Ohio school business profession.
+Katie was the Deputy Executive Director for OASBO prior to being named Executive Director.
+In that role, she served as legislative lead and in-house legal counsel for the association, keeping staff and members abreast of legal and regulatory compliance issues in school business.
+In addition, she has served as the chief learning officer, developing curriculum to support OASBO’s strategic plan and the Ohio school business profession.

 Jennifer Hogue